physion/ovation-docs/source/analysis_records_guide.rst

 ..
 OUTPUT

-To add an analysis output (an "artifact") such as a numeric matrix, table, image or figure, right-click on the `AnalysisRecord` in the Ovation application and choose "Insert …" or use the corresponding API calls to an an analysis output programatically:
+To add an analysis output (an "artifact") such as a numeric matrix, table, image or figure, right-click on the `AnalysisRecord` in the Ovation application and choose "Add Analysis Output…" or use the corresponding API calls to an an analysis output programatically:

 .. language_specific::
     --Python